Bira/octopus-carnival/_drafts/wir-mm-4e-otyugh.md

 Otyughs are also trained in Stealth, and have a trait called **Spying Eye** for the eye-tentacle trick described in the Lore section which gives them a +10 bonus to Stealth when immersed in filth.
-This elevates its total bonus to +18, making it challenging to spot even for the party radar.
+This elevates its total bonus to +18, making it challenging to spot even for the party radar at equivalent levels.

 Its **Otyugh Stench** is an aura 1 that inflicts a -2 attack penalty on any living enemies inside.
 It will mostly attack with its **Tentacles**, which are